sarfraznawaz2005/indexer/README.md

     'users' => [
         // list of already existing indexes to try 'try_table_indexes' => ['email'],
-        // new indexes indexes to try
+        // new indexes to try
         'try_indexes' => ['name'],
         // new composite indexes to try
         'try_composite_indexes' => [